During the design time, Processor Expert performs instant checking

 information about Interrupt Priority see the Priorities

+page.
 Processor Expert always checks the usage of internal and external

 memories accessible via CPU address and data bus.
 Position and size of